Pine City Baptist Church

 2 Review the articles of faith and Covnant as revised by the Newhamshire Baptist Convention and adopted them

-3 Voted that we call this Church the first Baptist Church of Christ in Southport
+3 Voted that we call this Church the First Baptist Church of Christ in Southport

 4 Voted that we give Rev T S Sheardown a call to become our pastor for the sum of four hundred dollars per year commencing April 1 - 1854